camilleg/clockkit/README.md

 The project is currently undergoing significant changes.
 Contributions of any form are welcome nonetheless.

-- To maintain the formatting style, use `clang-format` through the provided git hook:
+- To maintain the formatting style, `sudo apt install clang-format`, and use `clang-format` through the provided git hook:
   `git config core.hooksPath .git_managed_hooks`
 - New code should follow the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c-core-guidelines).